-Visions Art Museum: Contemporary Quilts + Textiles began as Quilt San Diego, a non-profit arts organization founded in 1985 to promote contemporary quilt making as fine art.
-Until 2007 when volunteers organized a community build and created our permanent location in the arts district at Liberty Station in San Diego, California, the organization’s only mission was to present the prestigious, international, juried biennial, Quilt Visions, hosted at other museums in the San Diego area.
+Visions Museum of Textile Art began as Quilt San Diego, a non-profit arts organization founded in 1985 to promote contemporary quilt making as fine art.
+The organization’s mission was to present the prestigious, international, juried Quilt Visions biennial which was hosted at various museums in the San Diego area.
+In 2007, volunteers organized a community build and created our permanent location in the arts district at Liberty Station in San Diego, California.

 Current & Upcoming Exhibitions

 Playing with a Full Deck / January 21 – May 27, 2023

 Playing with a Full Deck is a collection of 54 art quilts, each depicting a single deck of the card.
 The works were created by 56 artists (two of the quilts were created by spouses working as a team).
 The array of artists happily ensured a variety of styles, techniques, innovations, and aesthetics that, as the catalog proclaimed, provide a snapshot of the medium of art quilting in the late 20th century.